songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 I can't guarantee what we'll be able to deliver

 It's pointless to argue with him.
 I need to first work with my team to see what we can deliver

+work overtime
+put everyone on overtime
+burn everyone out doing sth.
+Overtime makes people tired, ..., we can't afford mistakes.
+So we're not going to do sth. we know will hurt us more than help us.
+Even we work overtime, we couldn't accomplish everything.

+manage expectations with the customer

+organize the features and arrive at an achievable plan

+figure out how to get his much doene

+If you see a better way, let me know.

+We know what our capacity is, and we're at it.

 *.